-The purpose of the work program is to identify the major transportation planning activities to be carried out with federal and state funds within the SKATS Transportation Management Area (TMA) area during the program year by the Oregon Department of Transportation (ODOT), the Mid-Willamette Valley Council of Governments (MWVCOG) staff acting for SKATS, the Salem Area Mass Transit District (SAMTD), other state agency personnel and local jurisdictional staffs (particularly on transportation planning work using federal funds (such as Transportation and Growth Management (TGM) grants (through ODOT) or Surface Transportation Block Grant Program (STBGP) funds and affecting the regional transportation system).
+The purpose of the work program is to identify the major transportation planning activities to be carried out with federal and state funds within the SKATS Transportation Management Area (TMA) area during the program year.
+These include activities by the Oregon Department of Transportation (ODOT), the Mid-Willamette Valley Council of Governments (MWVCOG) staff acting for SKATS, the Salem Area Mass Transit District (SAMTD), and other state agency personnel, and local jurisdictional staffs (particularly on transportation planning work using federal funds such as Transportation and Growth Management (TGM) grants (through ODOT) or Surface Transportation Block Grant Program (STBGP) funds and affecting the regional transportation system.

-This UPWP continues the approach between state, regional, and local transportation planning following the "3-C"s of a "cooperative, continuing, and comprehensive" planning process.
-By working together, the jurisdictions and agencies in the region aim to share in the responsibility of improving the transportation system; carryout local, regional, and statewide transportation plans; minimize costs associated with regional transportation planning; address the significant transportation problems and "outstanding issues" identified in the adopted Regional Transportation Systems Plan (RTSP) for the Salem-Keizer Urban Area; and to comply with federal, state, and local regulations and policies.
+This UPWP continues the approach between state, regional, and local transportation planning following the "3-C"s of a " continuing, cooperative, and comprehensive" planning process.
+The figure below (Figure 1) is a graphic of the continuing planning process where the vision, goals, and objectives are used to identify problems on the system; to next seek alternatives that are analyzed and evaluated for inclusions in long-term plans; to next implement programs in those plans; and to then monitor changes on the system to see if they are meeting the vision and goals.
+By working together, the jurisdictions and agencies in the region aim to cooperate and share in the responsibility of improving the transportation system; carry out local, regional, and statewide transportation plans; minimize costs associated with regional transportation planning; address the significant transportation problems and "outstanding issues" identified in the adopted Metropolitan Transportation Plan (MTP) for the Salem-Keizer Urban Area; and to comply with federal, state, and local regulations and policies.